cambridge-collection/dl-loading-ui/src/main/docs/Overview.md

       Note: When configuring a server, you may need to check that the required status files are available through apache.

-      There is still work to be done on the display for this section.
+      There is still work to be done on the display for this section, and especially on the errors when not connected to a correctly setup instance.

       Once the puppet run is completed the new data should be visible on the server/instance.